darcymason/wedge-64/source/README.md

 See the [main README](../README.md) for details on the recovery and conversion processes.

-The `w64.d64` file is a disk image which can be attached on emulators, to load the tokenized (and ascci->petscii corrected) files made using the modified `hatoucan.py` script.
+The `w64.d64` file is a disk image which can be attached on emulators, to load the tokenized (and ascii->petscii corrected) files made using the modified `hatoucan.py` script.